mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 > Change the Driver_id value, and substitute it with the user ID we copied in Step 5

 12. Congrats!
 The first part is done.
-Now you'll continue with configuring Edge Server
+Now you'll continue with configuring Unity

 # Part 2 - Set Up Unity